Body Wisdom Blog

 Continue to Learn.

 I recently bought a course on pain relief given by an Australian physiotherapist.
 Why, when I am so busy?
 Well, I wanted to see if there were cultural differences or differences in information when treating or experiencing pain.
-Sometimes just getting even a slightly different perspective enriches my work.
-But, this act of learning also keeps me on track with my life’s purpose.
-I stay connected to my values and my own embodiment practices.

 These practices bring simple sanity in chaos